 Battery and Extras

-The Oiiwak Dual-Lens Endoscope has a beefy, no-nonsense design.
-The control unit is constructed from black ABS plastic, with bright orange buttons on the front.
+The KZYEE Dual-Lens Endoscope has a beefy, no-nonsense design.
+The control unit is constructed from black ABS plastic, with a few buttons on the front.
 The top button is used to snap pictures, while the bottom two control the zoom level.
 Underneath, there are blue and red LEDs that indicate the WiFi and power status respectively.
 On the left side of the unit, there’s a tiny pinhole with a reset button.
 On the right, there’s a scroll wheel that’s used to adjust the LED lights.
 There’s also a simple toggle switch to turn the unit on and off.

-The borescope label measures 11 feet in length, and has a slick rubber outer sheath.
+The borescope snake is available in three different sizes – 11.5, 16.5 or 33 feet in length, and has a slick rubber outer sheath.
 Regardless, a stiff inner wire keeps it semi-rigid.
 It measures 8mm in diameter, or right about average for a borescope cable.
 This should be sufficient to handle most applications.
 It’s IP67 water-resistant, so it can withstand submersion and use in water pipes.
 The LEDs are plenty bright, and you can easily dim them if you so desire.
 You can zoom in up to three times, so you’ll be able to see more than enough detail.

 Image Quality and Lighting

-The Oiiwak’s most unique feature is in the name.
+The KZYEE’s most unique feature is in the name.
 It has not one, but two cameras.
 The main camera records out the front, while the secondary camera records out the side.
 As a result, you get a 270-degree view, which is outstanding.
 Peek around corners, or simply view a larger area at a single time.
-Both cameras record in 720p, which is less than the last two borescopes.
+Both cameras record in 1080p, which is the same as than the last two borescopes.
 However, you’re talking about viewing objects at relatively close ranges.
-If you need more than 720p, you’re using it for a very unusual application.
+If you need more than 1080p, you’re likely using it for a very unusual application.

 Both lenses have their own LED lights.
 The front camera has a six-light LED ring, while the side camera has a single diode.
 Even better, the app shows you both cameras at once.
 Alternatively, you can switch to single-camera mode to get a bigger picture.